CodersSquad/computer-graphics/simulation-drawing/animation.md

 Your program will be showing 3 stages or scenes that will be transitioned by a mouse right-click

-Concider the concepts you saw in class and also the following that could be useful:
+Consider the concepts you saw in class and also the following that could be useful:

 _gravity, refresh-rate, object deformation, timing, real-time animation, curves drawing algorithms, color, texture, ..._